A Berry-Esseen bound with applications to vertex degree counts in the Erd\H{o}s-R\'{e}nyi random graph: Introduction

+yielding a Kolmogorov bound that, up to constants, agrees with the Wasserstein bound (\ref{ChRoWass}) in this particular case.

-Bounded size bias couplings exist not only when $Y_n$ is the sum of independent, bounded nonnegative random variables, or a sum of bounded, nonnegative locally dependent variables with bounded dependence neighborhood sizes, as studied, for instance, in \citet{Go05}.
-Bounded size bias couplings can also be constructed in cases of global dependence, see \citet{GoZh} or \citet{Goldstein10}.
+Bounded size bias couplings exist when $Y_n$ is the sum of independent, bounded nonnegative random variables, or a sum of bounded, nonnegative locally dependent variables with bounded dependence neighborhood sizes, as studied, for instance, in \citet{Go05}.
+In addition, bounded size bias couplings can also be constructed in cases of global dependence; see \citet{GoZh} or \citet{Goldstein10}.